foodfight/showz/scripts/episode-x-release-engineering-for-n00bs.md

 #### Nathen

-[Diagrammr](http://www.diagrammr.com/) a tool that allows you to easily create and share diagrams by writing sentences.
+* [Diagrammr](http://www.diagrammr.com/) a tool that allows you to easily create and share diagrams by writing sentences.
 Hat tip to [Mike Fiedler](https://twitter.com/mikefiedler) for the introduction.

+* [Titan IPA](http://greatdivide.com/beer/year-round/titan-ipa/?verified=true) from Great Divide Brewing Company.

 CLOSE
 -----